ec-builds/enterprise-homelab/projects/virtualization-lab/troubleshooting.md

 # Troubleshooting

+## Windows Boot Manager Prevented Proxmox Boot

+**Symptom:** After the bare-metal Proxmox installation, the system did not automatically boot into Proxmox.

+**Cause:** The Dell UEFI firmware retained an active Windows Boot Manager entry from the system's previous Windows installation and prioritized it during startup.

+**Resolution:** Disabled Windows Boot Manager in the Dell BIOS/UEFI boot configuration while keeping UEFI boot mode enabled.

+**Impact:** Proxmox booted normally without installation media attached.
+Confirmed the issue was caused by the firmware boot configuration rather than the Proxmox installation.

+---

 ## VMware Nested Virtualization Unavailable

 **Symptom:** VMware reported that nested virtualization was unavailable because Hyper-V or Device/Credential Guard was active.